ElecGeek/PulsesDigital/README.md

 It is designed mostly for multiple channels.

 It is similar to the pulses_gene project.
 The macro blocs logic is the same, plus additional features.
+More input methods are planned.
+The pulses are "smoothed" by a real algorithm (1/4, 1/2, 3/4, full, ..., 3/4, 1/2, 1/4) rather than some cheap low pass RCs.
 It is however only a pure VHDL project.

 There are frames, super frames etc...
 Each frame level computes a macro bloc.
 Inside each level, the computation is done sequentially, one channel after the other.